OpenEvalProject/evals/manuscripts/elife-49615/v1/manuscript.md

 ## Abstract

-The fungal parasite Podosphaera plantaginis employs both sexual and asexual reproduction to increase its chances of infecting the plant Plantago lanceolata .
+The fungal parasite Podosphaera plantaginis employs both sexual and asexual reproduction to increase its chances of infecting the plant Plantago lanceolata.